TangHan54/explot/README.md

-# visualize_experience
+# explot
-Inspired by Data Visualisation.
-Visualise ones experience rather than words to describe it.
+Visualise experience with Python.

 ## TO DO
 1. Visualize skillset with number of years experience